hossainemruz/notebook/English/words.md

 1. squirt, shoot, spray, fountain, jet, erupt.
 2. burst of speed, turn of speed, increase of speed, burst of energy, sprint, rush.

+### stagnant

+**Type:** `ADJECTIVE`

+**Meaning-1:**
+(of a body of water or the atmosphere of a confined space) having no current or flow and often having an unpleasant smell as a consequence.
+**Example:**

+1. Algae, that green stuff in stagnant water, produces huge quantities of oxygen.
+2. Plants can't breathe if their roots are immersed in stagnant water.

+**Synnonyms:**
+**still**, motionless, immobile, inert, lifeless, dead, standing, slack, static, stationary

+**Meaning-2:**
+Showing no activity; dull and sluggish.
+**Example:**

+1. Actually, I am stagnant in middle of the process.
+2. The region is economically and politically stagnant, with endemic poverty.

+**Synnonyms:**
+**inactive**, sluggish, slow, slow-moving, lethargic, static, flat, depressed, quiet, dull, declining, moribund, dying, dead, dormant, stagnating

 ### unprecedented